-The Government of Alberta has tasked the AESO with assessing how dispatchable renewables and energy storage could benefit the province’s electricity system as it transitions towards 30 per cent renewables by 2030, and if they are needed, how they should be procured.
+In November 2017 the Government of Alberta tasked the AESO to assess if dispatchable renewables and energy storage are needed to continue to deliver a reliable electricity system as the province transitions towards 30 per cent renewables by 2030, and if they are needed, how they should be procured.

-In Q1 2018, stakeholders were invited to provide their views on dispatchable renewables and storage in Alberta.
+In Q1 2018, stakeholders were invited to provide their views on dispatchable renewables and energy storage in Alberta.
 The AESO thanks all those organizations and individuals that submitted responses.

-The detailed observations and insights provided by survey respondents indicate a wide range of stakeholder experience, encompassing projects around the world and across a spectrum of technologies.
+The feedback provided by survey respondents covered a wide range of stakeholder experience, encompassing projects around the world and across a spectrum of technologies.

 A high-level summary of the survey results can be found below.
 The AESO takes no position on any of the comments provided by stakeholders.

 Dispatchable Renewables and Storage: Update to Stakeholders [Posted: April 19, 2018]

 Please email us at email@example.com if you have any comments or questions on this initiative.